rakshhh/Virtual-Learn-Api-Documentation/README.md

         {
-            "name" : <String - Name of the test>, "numberOfQuestions" : <Number -Number of questions in the test>, "timeDuration" : <String - TIme Duration of the test>, "questionAnswers": [
+            "name" : <String - Name of the test>, "numberOfQuestions" : <Number -Number of questions in the test>, "timeDuration" : <String - Time Duration of the test>, "passingGrade" : <Number - Passing grade of the test>, "questionAnswers": [
                 {
                     "order" : <Number - Question number>,